 Corlys and Prince Daemon Targaryen planned their invasion of the Stepstones from High Tide in 106 AC.
 Corlys's son, Ser Laenor Velaryon, preferred High Tide to King's Landing, where his wife, Princess Rhaenyra Targaryen, remained at court.
 One of Laenor's favorites at High Tide was the household knight Qarl Correy.
 A widower after the death of his wife, Lady Rhea Royce, Prince Daemon won a duel against a Braavosi exile and then married Laena Velaryon, the daughter of the Lord of the Tides.

 Laena died at High Tide from childbed fever in 120 AC, while Laenor died later that year at Spicetown.
 While at High Tide for the funeral of Laenor, Prince Aemond Targaryen rode the dragon Vhagar above the castle's towers.
-Aemond subsequently lost an eye fighting with Laenor's children.
+Aemond subsequently lost an eye fighting with Laenor's children after he landed.

 The Velaryons sided with the blacks during the Dance of the Dragons.
-Following the Battle in the Gullet, the greens destroyed Spicetown, which was never rebuilt, and put High Tide to the torch.
+Following the Battle in the Gullet, the greens destroyed Spicetown, which was never rebuilt, and Myrish and Tyroshi soldiers put High Tide to the torch.
 The Sea Snake's treasures from Essos were destroyed by fire, and his servants were cut down as they tried to escape.
-It is unknown if the Velaryons kept High Tide as their main seat or if they returned to ancient Driftmark.